it-at-m/ad2image-helm-chart/README.md

 helm install ad2image ad2image/ad2image --values values.yaml
 ```

-The command deploys ad2image on the Kubernetes cluster in the a configuration.
+The command deploys ad2image on the Kubernetes cluster with some default configuration.
 The [values](#values) section lists the parameters that can or **must** be configured during installation.

 ## Values